arnowelzel/timed-content/readme.txt

 == Changelog ==

+= 2.53 =

+* Added support for old shortcodes with localized date formats again.
+Every date/time which can be used in `strtotime()` should work now as well.
+* Improved format of debug output.

 = 2.52 =

-* Fixed a bug for server which caused side shortcodes without "hide" code to hide content always.
+* Fixed a bug for server side shortcodes without or invalid "hide" attribute which did always hide the content.

 = 2.51 =

-* Fixed a bug for server side shortcodes with "hide" code, where the date/time was not parsed correctly.
+* Fixed a bug where the "hide" attribute of server side shortcodes did not get parsed correctly.

 = 2.50 =